anapetrovska/ssacps_simulation/README.md

 We can differ between two steps for all of the presented use cases:

 1. Launching the simulation
-   For MORSE-based simulations: `morse run simulation_file.py` (with a running ROS Master)
    Gazebo-based simulations can be started from a launch file: `roslaunch gazebo_simulation.launch`
 2. Launching  the robots' ROS nodes
    Start everything from the corresponding launch file: `roslaunch launch_file.launch`